 In 1986 Diane persuaded chef Mogens Bay Esbensen to leave his restaurant in Sydney and come to Nautilus.
 Mogens had owned a restaurant in Thailand and his ability to combine tropical ingredients with Thai flavours pioneered what is now considered Modern Australian Cuisine.
 During his time running Nautilus, Mogens operated cooking schools at the restaurant.

 When Mogens returned to Sydney in 1989 to open his next restaurant ‘Butlers’, the Nautilus lease was taken over by Gold Coast restaurateurs John and Carmel Forest.

-Latter that year the restaurant property was sold by Di & Tony to the Wearne family consisting of Warren & Narelle, Grahame & Jeanette and Duncan & Janice.
+Later that year the restaurant property was sold by Di & Tony to the Wearne family consisting of Warren & Narelle, Grahame & Jeanette and Duncan & Janice.
 The family appointed Carmel as manager and the good times continued.
-Warren had been a successful restaurateur in Sydney and the Gold Coast running Elizas at Double Bay, Oatlands House at Dundas, and Oskars on the Gold Coast.
+Warren had been a successful restaurateur in Sydney and the Gold Coast, running Elizas at Double Bay, Oatlands House at Dundas and Oskars on the Gold Coast.
 With his wife Narelle he operated Nautilus until sadly he passed away in 1996.

 Cemented in the history of Nautilus is the US presidential visit of Bill & Hillary Clinton in October 1996.
 One night at around 8:40 pm, with no prior reservation, and two small tables of "minders" already dining in the restaurant, two of the Clintons' senior security officers entered the restaurant and spoke with Carmel.
 She was asked if all the guests had arrived, they had.